 A couple of years after this post I began a new series, writing up each issue of Ring Raiders on the dates of their original release.
 With a fresh perspective I believe I'm rather harsh (and wrong) below about how the rings were featured in the comic, but I don't want to go back and edit as it's interesting to see how I was, admittedly, incorrect.
-After reading below you can click on to the preview for the series (and from there to each issue) by clicking here for a fresh look.
+(They weren't the main aspect of the story, that was the time travel involving planes and pilots from across time, plus the rings actually were used to good effect.)
+So, after reading below you can click on to the preview for the series (and from there to each issue) by clicking here for a fresh look.

 Remember these?
 I certainly do!
 They were billed as the "next big thing" and their creators Matchbox were certainly going into overdrive in the marketing department to ensure everyone knew it.
 Instead of starting out with a toy line and reacting to the level of popularity, the company organised the selling of rights for everything from books, model kits and kids' costumes to an actual US cartoon series right from the offset!
 Launched on both sides of the pond, it was only in the UK that collectors were also treated to their own comic and what a title it was.

 This is the comic I've mentioned before, a criminally short-lived one which remains to this day as my very favourite (non-Oink!) childhood comic.
 May I introduce you to the Ring Raiders:

 With a spectacular Ian Kennedy cover I can still remember walking into the newsagents' and spotting this sitting on the shelf.
 Previously unaware one was coming out I'd asked for some pocket money to go and buy a comic and this met my young eyes, complete with a free Matchbox Ring Raider plane on the cover!
 It was hard to miss in an age when free gifts were rare, so a bulky one such as that really stood out.
 I ran home and devoured the stories over and over again for the whole fortnight.
 It was brilliant!